-Source: Summarization by the author based on the European Eco-Innovation Scoreboard 2021-2022. and United Nations (2022).
-The Sustainable Development Goals Report 2022.
+Source: Summarization by the author based on the European Eco-Innovation Scoreboard 2021-2022 and United Nations (2022).
+The Sustainable Development Goals Report 2022

-The research employed data collected from 2021 to 2022 to summarize the Eco-Innovation Index, as well as the evolution of the eco-innovation indices from the 2013-2022 period.
-The environment, economy, and social dimensions are all included in the Eco-Innovation Index.
+The research employed data collected from 2021 to 2022 to summarize the Eco-Innovation Index, as well as the evolution of the eco-innovation indices from the period 2013-2022.
+The environment, economy, and social dimensions are all included in the Index.
 As a result, a thorough instrument was created to gauge eco-innovation in nations that are EU members.
-Furthermore, according to the European Commission, the Eco-Innovation Index comprises output-oriented variables that evaluate the outcomes of inventive operations as well as input-based variables that measure the expenditures of creative operations.
-According to Park et al. it is also essential to incorporate the influence of eco-innovation into the Eco-Innovation Index.
-There are distinct parameters in the Eco-Innovation indices that are arranged into five categories.
+Furthermore, according to the European Commission, the Eco-Innovation Index comprises output-oriented variables that evaluate the outcomes of inventive operations, as well as input-based variables that measure the expenditures of creative operations.
+According to Park et al. (2017), it is also essential to incorporate the influence of eco-innovation into the Eco-Innovation Index.
+There are distinct parameters in the indices that are arranged into five categories (European Commission, 2022).

-The goal of the European Green Deal is to move toward an environmentally conscious and zero-carbon economy, and eco-innovation is essential to accomplishing this goal.
+The goal of the European Green Deal is to move towards an environmentally conscious and zero-carbon economy, and eco-innovation is essential to accomplishing this goal.
 According to the European Commission's eco-innovation index, the EU had a rise in eco-innovation between 2013 and 2022.
+The key reason why this happened was the increased efficiency of resources.
+It is anticipated that this gradual rise will continue because the European Green Deal has set high goals about sustainability and environmental conditions, and the activities that go along with it will probably foster an environment that is conducive to greater eco-innovation.